PPA Was Established in 1869

 Since the first pioneering photographers banded together to promote their chosen profession in 1869, members of PPA have witnessed great strides in the industry.
 Not only has photography proven itself to be an invaluable tool in recording history and preserving memories, its use is routine in almost every profession.
 It has provided mankind with innumerable services and opened doors to unknown worlds.

-With membership figures above 28,000, Professional Photographers of America continues to be recognized as an international forum for photographic activity, education, information, and professional standards.
+With more than 29,000 members, Professional Photographers of America continues to be recognized as an international forum for photographic activity, education, information, and professional standards.
 Today, as in 1869, PPA continues to prove that collective knowledge and united efforts not only benefit individual members, but also serve to advance the profession as a whole.